-This change needs to be made to correct a defect in the current text that could result in a customer that has changed their capacity or consumption by greater than 50%, resulting in a change to their charging band, being allocated to a different band in the next round of calculations i.e during the Transmission Price Control banding review, if this change was made during the two year period used to calculate the average Maximum Import Capacity to be used to determine the banding.
+This change needs to be made to correct a defect in the current text that could result in a customer that has changed their capacity or consumption by greater than 50%, resulting in a change to their charging band, being allocated to a different band in the next round of calculations i.e. during the Transmission Price Control banding review, if this change was made during the two year period used to calculate the average Maximum Import Capacity to be used to determine the banding.

 Schedule 32 provides a timeline of the Transmission Price Control banding review which starts with the distributor using the Maximum Impart Capacity values of Final Demand Sites as at January 2023.
 These are provided to the Banding Agent at the end of March 2023 resulting in the charging band boundaries being calculated and provide back to the distributors at the end of April 2023.
 The distributor has until the end of June to allocate each MPAN to a boundary using section 4 of schedule 32.

-Attachment 4 contains two examples showing where a site may be re-allocated to an incorrect charging band following the review period.

 DCP 410 Working Group Assessment

 The DCUSA Panel established a Working Group to assess DCP 410.
 Meetings were held in open session and the minutes and papers of each meeting are available on the DCUSA website – www.dcusa.co.uk.

 The Proposer walked the Working Group through the change and explained that if a customer gets their charging band reassessed during the period used for determining the recalculation, they could potentially get allocated back to a charging band higher than the one intended, which is detrimental to the end consumer.
-An example was produced and added to section 3to aid the reader in responding to the first two questions.
+An example was produced and added as an attachment to the consultation document.to aid the reader in responding to the first two questions.

 The Working Group identified two further areas for consideration.
 The first being other change proposals impacting Schedule 32 and the second being whether the scope should include the disputes process.

+Other Schedule 32 change proposals

+The Working Group identified DCP 389 ‘TCR – Clarification on Exceptional Circumstances and Allocation Review for “New” Sites’ as a potential impact on this CP.
+DCP-389 is currently with the Authority for its decision.
+DCP-389 amends the exceptional circumstances section, which this CP is also doing, and introduces an allocation review process that may also result in the same unintended circumstances identified in this CP.
+Further consideration may need to be given to the consequences of DCP 389 on this CP if Ofgem approves it during the development of this CP, otherwise a further CP may need to be raised.

+Scope of the CP

+The Working Group reviewed the draft legal text and considered that there is a further section that should be considered by this CP, i.e. a site can also be allocated to a different band as a result of the disputes process.

+The Proposer and the Working Group agreed that the disputes process is equally impacted, and its inclusion meets the spirit of the change.
+The Working Group sought confirmation from the Panel for this minor amendment to the scope of the change.
+The legal text included the amendment for consideration during the consultation while the Working Group sought approval from the Panel.
+The change to the intent was approved at the September Panel meeting.

 DCP 410 Consultation

-The DCP 410 consultation was issued on 15 September 2022 and there was a total of XX responses received.
+The DCP 410 consultation was issued on 15 September 2022 and there was a total of five responses received.

-Set out below are the questions that the Working Group sought views on, and a summary of the responses received with the Working Group’s conclusions.
+Set out below are the questions that the Working Group sought views on, and a summary of the responses received.
 The full set of responses and the Working Group’s comments are provided in Attachment 3.